bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ```

 ## Passing query parameters (`SupplyParameterFromQuery`) to a component
-Since .NET 6 components can receive parameters from the query string.
-From .NET 6 until .NET 8 `SupplyParameterFromQuery` also had to be a `Parameter`.
-The fact that they represent regular Blazor parameters means that <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` can be used.
-However, from .NET 8 onwards `SupplyParameterFromQuery` can be used without the need to be a `Parameter`.
-If it used without ther `Parameter` attribute, the <xref:Bunit.TestDoubles.FakeNavigationManager> can be used.
+In .NET 6 and later, components can receive parameters from a query string if the parameter is annotated with the `[SupplyParameterFromQuery]` attribute in addition to the `[Parameter]` attribute.

+In .NET 8 however, the `[Parameter]` attribute is no longer required, which means a value cannot be passed to the component during testing using the normal methods, e.g. the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method, if a component parameter is only annotated with the `[SupplyParameterFromQuery]` attribute.
+Instead, pass a query string parameters by setting it using the <xref:Bunit.TestDoubles.FakeNavigationManager>.

+For example:

 ```razor
 @code {